vstconsulting/polemarch/doc/restapi.rst

 .. http:delete:: /api/v1/{object_kind}/{id}/permissions/

-   Remove access to object for users, who listed in json array in body of request.
+   Removes access to object for users, which are listed in json array in request's body.

    :arg object_kind: |perm_kind_def|
-   :arg id: Id of object.
+   :arg id: id of object.
-   :<json array permissions: which permissions remove.
+   :<json array permissions: which permissions should be removed.
 You can use `PUT` with
     empty list if you want to remove all permissions. |permission_json_fields|

    Example request:

    .. sourcecode:: http

-      DELETE /api/v1/hosts/123/permissions/ HTTP/1.1
+      DELETE /api/v1/teams/1/permissions/ HTTP/1.1
       Host: example.com
       Accept: application/json, text/javascript